 - Apply online.
 (Be sure to check your email for an automated email acknowledging receipt of your application.)

-- Expected to receive a response up to four weeks.
-Due to high volume of applicants in current COVID-19 climate, it make take some time to get to your application.
+- You can expect to receive a response within four weeks.
+Due to the high volume of applicants in the current COVID-19 climate, it may take some time to get to your application.